 Remembrance: Mourners light candles for the nine victims of the shooting at Emanuel African Methodist Episcopal Church in Charleston, South Carolina (June 18, 2015).Source: Chip Somodevilla/Getty Images

 Sprawled on the couch, Dad watches a knife plunge into the stomach of a gang member who coughs up blood as he dies.
-The man dozes in and out of sleep, bathed in the flickering blue light of the television.
+The father dozes in and out of sleep, bathed in the flickering light of the television.

 Upstairs, his son clenches a video game controller.
-A Navy SEAL stealthily moves forward and dispatches an unsuspecting guard by snapping his neck.
+He navigates a Navy SEAL to stealthily dispatch a guard by snapping his neck.
 His younger brother watches.

-A bed-headed Dad sits at the kitchen table reading the daily newspaper over a bowl of cereal.
-He browses the headlines—“Machete Killing in Texas,” “Man Arrested for 3 University Rapes,” “Ivory Coast Unrest Increases after Failed Vote”—then turns to the sports section.
+A bed-headed Dad sits at the kitchen table, reading the daily newspaper over a bowl of cereal.
+He browses the headlines—“Couple Slay 14 in Murderous Rampage,” “Man Arrested for University Rape and Kidnapping,” “African Terror Group Has Killed 20,000 Since 2009”—then turns to the sports section.

 Even for such a family, violence is commonplace, though removed from the everyday.
 For much of the global population, however, violent acts play out daily:

 Tragically, every nation in the world is plagued with unbridled violence.
-The unending barrage of brutality and bloodshed can be numbing for everyone, whether they live in the war-torn Democratic Republic Congo or Suburbia, U.S.A.
+The unending barrage of brutality and bloodshed can be numbing for everyone, whether they live in war-torn Syria or Suburbia, U.S.A.

-From time to time events shake the collective consciousness—Columbine, September 11, the shooting of an Arizona congresswoman, a spate of deadly riots across Europe and Africa—and elicit the question: why is the earth filled with violence?
+From time to time, events shake the collective consciousness—Columbine, September 11, riots and police backlash in Ferguson, Missouri, a spate of terror attacks across Europe.
+Such tragic occurrences elicit the question: Why is the Earth filled with violence?

 These events are often followed by a period of self-reflection and “soul searching.”
 Then, amid the continuing onslaught of cruelty and viciousness, society again slowly becomes callous toward these acts and unwittingly falls into the jaded thinking that violence is a natural part of life.